fizzday/OcrPHP/README.md

 - `$file` -- the source file in local
 - `$lang` -- the recognize language , like english(eng), chinese(chi_sim or chi_tra) ......
 - `$psm`  -- the reconize type default 3
-- `$type` -- the Specific results like id_num, business card ......  which can return the info you need directly, default null, thie library have offered the id_num return , you just need the 'id' param in run() func
+- `$type` -- the Specific results like id_num, business card ......  which can return the info you need directly, default null, thie library have offered the id_num return , you just need the 'id' param in run() method